ShivrajChougule/video-snapshot/README.md

 Select the video by clicking 'Choose File' or paste the video URL in textbox and then click on <b>GO</b>

 #### 2. Take a snapshot
-Click on the 'Download Snapshot' button and snapshot of video will download
+Click on the 'Download Snapshot' button and snapshot of the video will download

 #### 3. View the snapshot
-User can able to see the downloaded snapshot at the default download path of the browser
+User can able to see the downloaded snapshot on the default download path of the browser

 ### Pass the data to video-snapshot component as mentioned below